30,59 €

 Atsiuntimas po užsakymo akimirksniu!
 Skirta skaitymui tik kompiuteryje, planšetėje ar kitame elektroniniame įrenginyje.

-Aglaia Kremezi, a frequent contributor to Gourmet and an international authority on Greek food, spent eight years collecting the fresh, uncomplicated recipes of the local women, fishermen, bakers, and farmers.
+Aglaia Kremezi, a frequent contributor to Gourmet and an international authority on Greek food, has spent the past eight years collecting the fresh, uncomplicated recipes of the local women, as well as of fishermen, bakers, and farmers.
 Like all Mediterranean food, these dishes are light and healthful, simple but never plain, and make extensive use of seasonal produce, fresh herbs, and fish.
 Passed from generation to generation by word of mouth, most have never before been written down.
-All translate easily to the American home kitchen: Tomato Patties from Santorini; Spaghetti with Lobster from Kithira; Braised Lamb with Artichokes from Chios; Greens and Potato Stew from Crete; Spinach, Leek, and Fennel Pie from Skopelos; Rolled Baklava from Kos.
+All translate easily to the American home kitchen: Tomato Patties from Santorini; Spaghetti with Lobster from Kythera, Braised Lamb with Artichokes from Chios, Greens and Potato Stew from Crete, Spinach, Leek, and Fennel Pie from Skopelos; Rolled Baklava from Kos.

-Illustrated throughout with color photographs of the islanders preparing their specialties, and filled with stories of island history and customs, The Foods of the Greek Islands is for all cooks and travelers who want to experience this diverse and deeply rooted cuisine firsthand.
+Illustrated throughout with color photographs of the islanders preparing their specialties and filled with stories of island history and customs, The Foods of the Greek Islands for all avid cooks and armchair or intrepid travelers who want to experience this diverse and deeply rooted cuisine firsthand.

 Atsiliepimai